-In parallel to the refactor, we laid the foundations for StudyKIK’s CX Integration Platform by designing and implementing a federated GraphQL schema.
-We focused on current data demands on the client side, so that the platform MVP could provide the correspondent supply through the appropriate subgraphs of the supergraph.
-This demand-driven approach allowed us to quickly build a fully operational platform, ready to be expanded as per StudyKIK’s roadmap.
+In parallel to the refactor, we laid the foundations for StudyKIK’s GraphQL API by designing and implementing a federated GraphQL schema.
+We focused on current data demands on the client side, so that the GraphQL API could provide the correspondent supply through the appropriate subgraphs of the supergraph.
+This demand-driven approach allowed us to quickly build a fully operational API, ready to be expanded as per StudyKIK’s roadmap.

 When we started our engagement with StudyKIK, their engineering organization was wrestling with a highly complex monolithic system that hampered their ability to improve on customer experience.
-Three and a half months later, they could boast a brand new, refactored, event-driven, distributed system with a custom CX Integration Platform MVP on top.
-Apart from these hard deliverables, we armed StudyKIK teams with knowledge, skills, and best practices to continue growing both their system and the platform.
+Three and a half months later, they could boast a brand new, refactored, event-driven, distributed system with a federated GraphQL API on top.
+Apart from these hard deliverables, we armed StudyKIK teams with knowledge, skills, and best practices to continue growing both their system and the API.
 As a result, StudyKIK was able to accelerate their roadmap and moved an upcoming product launch by a full quarter.

 Witness the impact of visual requirements facilitation and our problem solving prowess in a 90 min. consulting session.Request consultation